shockbytes/Dante/README.md

         - [x] Show notice when user selects anonymous account in login screen
         - [x] Show notice that data will be wiped once logged out
     - [ ] Mail
+        - [ ] Check if a Google User can create an account with the same Gmail Mail credentials
         - [ ] Update password in app (Implement new SimpleInputDialogFragment on Fragment basis)
         - [x] Forgot password functionality
         - [x] Create Account with Mail vs Login with Mail